INTRO PRICE ! GET ONLINE PROGRAMMES @ 25% OFFNew

 Apr 08, 2024

 Let me tell you a story today.
-In a well-developed city of HB lived a young girl called INU.
-She was smart, extrovert and jolly, everybody loved to talk to her.
-She met a girl (Sweety) in her neighbourhood (who had then, recently moved in) and both became good friends soon.
+A young girl called INU lived in the well-developed city of HB.
+She was smart, extrovert, and jolly, everybody loved to talk to her.
+She met a girl (Sweety) in her neighborhood (who had then, recently moved in) and both became good friends soon.
 Sweety loved her new friend and so did INU.
-Sweety visited INU everyday and brought gifts for her.
-Days turned to weeks.. months and soon it was years.
+Sweety visited INU every day and brought gifts for her.
+Days turned to weeks... months and soon it was years.
 Sweety continued to shower gifts on INU.

-Slowly as INU grew up, she realised that her house has enough gifts and there was no room for more.
+Slowly as INU grew up, she realized that her house had enough gifts and there was no room for more.
 She began to avoid her longtime, old friend “sweety”.
-When sweety knocked at her door, INU, now refused to open.
+When Sweety knocked at her door, INU, now refused to open.

 “Sweety” kept the gifts in the corridor and left.. soon the corridor too, got cluttered with gifts from “Sweety”.

-Yes, as rightly guessed we are talking about Diabetes Mellitus (DM) which is a metabolic disorder characterised by increase in blood sugar levels (hyperglycemia), presence of sugar in urine (glycosuria) and widespread pathological changes in the body like thickening of blood vessels, complications of eye, heart, kidneys and brain.
+Yes, as rightly guessed we are talking about Diabetes Mellitus (DM) which is a metabolic disorder characterized by an increase in blood sugar levels (hyperglycemia), the presence of sugar in the urine (glycosuria), and widespread pathological changes in the body like thickening of blood vessels, complications of eye, heart, kidneys, and brain.

 They are of 2 types: